nextredo/seafaring_RMS/README.md

+# Foreword
+- This repository is a fork of the Global Meteor Network (GMN) [Raspberry Pi Meteor Station (RMS) repo](https://github.com/CroatianMeteorNetwork/RMS)
+- This repository is part of my final year project for my engineering bachelors
+- This project aims to expand the GMN by enabling stations to detect meteors at sea while mounted on watercraft
+- The pros to this system are as follows:
+    - Meteor stations can operate from the 71% of Earth covered by water
+    - Extending the GMN to capture possibly completely unobserved meteor (or deorbit) events (and radiants of the sky)
+    - Ability to track and thus recover meteors which land at sea rather than on land (data from unique environment)
+    - Further interest in astronomy among seafarers and general public
+- Reach me at `Kurb#8806` on Discord or `@nextredo` on Twitter if you'd like to know more

 # RPi Meteor Station

 Open source powered meteor station.
 We are currently using the Raspberry Pi 4 as the main development platform, and we use digital IP cameras. **The code also works on Linux PCs, and everything but the detection works under Windows.** We are slowly phasing out the support for analog cameras, but they should work well regardless.